AGCPartners/NeoReplicator/README.md

 ## Reference

-This package is a further development of ['Zong Ji'](https://github.com/nevill/zongji) library The main dependencies are:
+This package is a further development of ['Zong Ji'](https://github.com/nevill/zongji) library.
+The main dependencies are:

 * https://github.com/felixge/node-mysql